 Ben & Jerry’s mouth-watering Instagram video takes the viewer to their Flavor Lab—a magical place where Ben & Jerry’s ice cream comes to life.
 It’s just ten to fifteen seconds of watching melted chocolate, creamy milk, and marshmallow pieces get measured and mixed, but for ice cream lovers and sweet-toothed individuals, this video is pure heaven.
 And seeing as Ben & Jerry’s followers fall into either category, this kind of video is content they actually want to see.

-Burberry does something similar for the fashion community.
+Burberry does something similar for the fashion community like these fashion branding agencies.
 To promote their Menswear Spring/Summer 2014 show in London, Burberry took to Instagram and compiled quick clips and shots of the hustle and bustle behind their fashion show into a fifteen-second video.
 It’s the closest thing their viewers can get to a free backstage pass—and who doesn’t love that?
 This level of intimacy and openness is even more astounding when considering the fact that Burberry is a particularly high-end luxury brand.
 Again, it’s all about exclusivity.

 Part of what makes this particular brand of corporate video production so effective is the appeal of the never-before-seen and the exclusivity.
 Behind-the-scenes videos are similar to inside jokes shared between close-knit groups of friends; only select people are privy to the information.
 People love being in-the-know and feeling like they belong.
 In that regard, BTS videos can actually bring a community closer around a shared brand.